 The customer satisfaction program within Texas A&M AgriLife Extension Service is designed to address these basic questions to help ensure the agency continues to provide timely, relevant, and effective educational programs to the citizens of Texas.

-Organizational Development has designed two sets of scan forms (standard and with client change) that counties can choose from to meet their customer satisfaction reporting requirement.
-Learn if your county is required to participate and exactly what you need to do to comply.
+Organizational Development has designed two set of scan forms, standard and with client change, that counties can use to meet their customer satisfaction reporting requirement.